vannguyengd/gooddata-ui/docs/18_dashboard_intro.md

 dashboard creators and consumers.
 In addition, developers can modify the default consumer experience, and create dashboard plugins to enhance or further customize the dashboard.

-**NOTE:** The KPI dashboard component and the dashboards that it renders can be [embedded and integrated into third-party applications](18_dashboard_embedding.md).
+**NOTE:** The KPI Dashboards component and the dashboards that it renders can be [embedded and integrated into third-party applications](18_dashboard_embedding.md).

 ### Dashboard creators